Connected Therapy Practice

 No matter how hard things are now, your relationship doesn’t have to bring you so much pain, and it doesn’t have to end in divorce or a breakup.
 You can benefit from therapy no matter what stage you and your spouse are in, and you definitely don’t have to wait until stage three to change your lives.
 I have worked with couples in all three stages, and there is hope for all of them.
 You and your spouse can fix your relationship if you’re willing to work at it.

 Marriage counselors like myself use proven methods of healing relationships, and when both spouses are willing to try to fix their relationship, they can restore their relationship with the help of a good therapist.
 I know that none of us thought we’d need marriage counseling , and we all doubt if our relationship could ever be the same.
-So here’s the truth: It won’t be the same as it was in the honeymoon stage, but it can be stronger, more mature, and more joyful once you and your spouse fight for your relationship together and come out together on the other side.
+So here’s the truth: It won’t be the same as it was in the honeymoon stage, but it can be stronger, more mature, and more joyful once you and your spouse grow together and rebuild your relationship together.

 You need someone to support both of you